MIT-REALM/franka_ros/README.md

+**NOTE: this is a template repository.
+Do not clone it; instead, click "Use this template" on GitHub**

 # Dockerized Franka ROS interface

 This repository allows you to run [`libfranka`](https://frankaemika.github.io/docs/libfranks.html) and [`franka_ros`](https://frankaemika.github.io/docs/franka_ros.html) in a Docker environment (complete with ROS Noetic, GUI access, and networking to the robot with the `FCI_IP` environment variable).